 Although there are over 220 species in the genus Angraecum and new ones are still being discovered in the Madagascan forests, star orchids are a stand-out specimen.
 Star orchids are also known as Darwin’s orchids or comet orchids.
 These epiphytic plants are native to the coastal forest of Madagascar.

-In their native habitat, the plants bloom from June-September, but in North America and Europe, these orchids bloom but once a year between December and January.
+In their native habitat, the plants bloom from June to September, but in North America and Europe, these orchids bloom once a year between December and January.
 The timing of this bloom has led this plant to be christened the Christmas star orchid or star of Bethlehem orchid.

 The blooms of star orchid plants have an extremely long tubular extension or “spur” at the base of which is its pollen.
-So long, in fact, that when Charles Darwin received a specimen of this orchid in 1862, he surmised that a pollinator must exist with a tongue as long as the spur, 10-11 inches long!
+So long, in fact, that when Charles Darwin received a specimen of this orchid in 1862, he surmised that a pollinator must exist with a tongue as long as the spur, 10 to 11 inches (25-28 cm.) long!
 People thought he was crazy and, at the time, no such species had been discovered.

-Lo and behold, 41 years later, a moth with a proboscis 10-11 inches long was discovered in Madagascar.
+Lo and behold, 41 years later, a moth with a proboscis 10 to 11 inches (25-28 cm.) long was discovered in Madagascar.
 Named the hawk moth, its existence proved Darwin’s theory regarding co-evolution or how plants and pollinators can influence each other’s evolution.
 In this case, the sheer length of the spur necessitated the evolution of a pollinator with a longer tongue, and as the tongue got longer, the orchid had to lengthen the size of its spur so it could be pollinated, and so on and so on.